A Concept-Centric Approach to Multi-Modality Learning: Introduction

+Complementing the concept space, modality-specific projection models process inputs from different modalities and map them into a shared domain, which we refer to as the knowledge space (Fig.~\ref{fig:overall structure}, middle).
+This knowledge space hosts both the abstract knowledge encoded in the concept space and the specific information extracted from individual inputs.
+By decoupling the projection models from the concept space, the framework enables efficient and modular learning.
+Each projection model is only required to produce consistent outputs within the knowledge space, allowing flexibility in architecture and optimization for different modalities.
+Although the projection models operate independently, their outputs are unified in the knowledge space, where they can interact with each other and with the learned concept representations, resulting in a structure that supports probabilistic reasoning and cross-modality interactions.

+The proposed design, characterized by a shared concept space with universally applicable knowledge and flexible projection mechanisms, naturally facilitates the reuse of learned knowledge across diverse modalities and task domains.
+Such a design enhances the generalizability of our framework and enables straightforward adaptation to various downstream tasks, with all inference processes conducted within the knowledge space (Fig.~\ref{fig:overall structure}, right).

 \textbf{Contribution.} Our contributions are three-fold. \textit{First}, we propose a novel approach to multi-modality learning that centers around a concept space embedded with universally applicable knowledge.
-To our knowledge, this idea of a concept-focused learning scheme has rarely been explored in the field of multi-modality learning (Sec. \ref{sec:method}). \textit{Second}, we offer a clear motivation and justification for the proposed framework.
-Leveraging knowledge learned from the concept space, our framework demonstrates more efficient learning curves compared to traditional methods (Figure \ref{fig:mlp_comparison}).
-The effectiveness of the concept space is further validated through an ablation study (Sec. \ref{sec:ablation}). \textit{Third}, we evaluate our framework's performance on two downstream tasks.
-We show that the proposed framework, with a modest pretraining footprint, achieves comparable performance to benchmarks out-of-the-box without fine-tuning.
-(Sec. \ref{sec:exp}).
+To our knowledge, this idea of a concept-focused learning scheme has been underexplored in the field of multi-modality learning (Sec.~\ref{sec:method}). \textit{Second}, we offer a clear motivation and justification for the proposed framework.
+Leveraging knowledge learned from the concept space, our framework demonstrates more efficient learning curves compared to traditional methods (Fig.~\ref{fig:mlp_comparison}).
+Additionally, although our projection models are trained independently, they still exhibit strong cross-modality alignment without joint training because they rely on the same concept space that encodes shared abstract knowledge.
+(Sec.~\ref{sec:cross modality alignment}) This design also makes the framework naturally scalable for incorporating new and diverse modalities (Sec.~\ref{sec:adding new modality}). \textit{Third}, we evaluate the performance of our framework on two downstream tasks.
+We show that the proposed framework, with a modest pretraining footprint, achieves comparable performance to benchmarks out-of-the-box without fine-tuning, while conducting all inference within a shared knowledge space containing interpretable concept representations (Sec.~\ref{sec:downstream tasks}).